pdxgx/pepsickle/README.md

 ## About
 `pepsickle` is an open-source command line tool for  proteasomal cleavage prediction. `pepsickle` is designed with flexibility in mind allows for the use of either direct amino acid sequences or the use of `FASTA` files.
 Predictions can also be determined based on a variety of available models including those trained on: *in-vivo* epitope data (default), *in-vitro* constitutive proteasome data, or *in-vitro* immunoproteasome data.
-For information on available models and how they were trained, see the [companion paper in *XXXX*]() highlighting this tool, as well as the accompanying [paper repo](https://github.com/pdxgx/pepsickle-paper) with code for training and reproduction.
+For information on available models and how they were trained, see the [companion paper in *Bioinformatics*](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab628/6363787) highlighting this tool, as well as the accompanying [paper repo](https://github.com/pdxgx/pepsickle-paper) with code for training and reproduction.

 ## License
 `pepsickle` is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
 See [LICENSE](https://github.com/pdxgx/pepsickle/blob/master/LICENSE) for more details.